The Cessna 172 RG: A Detailed Look

 Pros and Cons

-• Cons: Higher maintenance costs.
-More complex systems require diligent care.
-Slightly higher fuel consumption.
+- Cons: Higher maintenance costs than fixed-gear alternatives.
+More complex systems require consistent attention.
+Slightly higher fuel consumption per hour.

 Real-World Use Cases